linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ---

 ### Step 6: Test SSH Login

 1. SSH into the server:

    ```bash
    ssh user@your_server_ip
    ```

-2. Follow the prompts to choose your authentication method:
+2. Follow the prompts to choose between Duo Push or Twilio OTP for authentication.
-   - For Duo, approve the push notification.
-   - For Twilio, choose SMS or Voice Call, enter the OTP, and proceed to shell access.

 ---

 ### Conclusion

-This updated guide ensures OTP delivery, includes a prompt for verifying Twilio Call OTP setup, and grants shell access only after successful OTP verification.
+This guide ensures no fallback to password authentication, integrates Duo and Twilio as 2FA options, and provides a seamless SSH login experience.